 - Running a copper wire around your grinder.
 They skipped this, for understandable reasons.
 I don’t want to drill my grinder.

-Their conclusion about static coffee bean is intriguing though.
+Their conclusion about burr coffee grinder static electricity is intriguing though.
 (Emphasis mine.)

 “In the end, the best solution was the simplest: Give the static time to dissipate on its own.
 For medium-grind coffee (appropriate for a regular drip coffee maker), grind the coffee, wait for 5 minutes, and then remove the grind chamber from the machine.
 Rap the chamber firmly on the counter before opening the lid to send any stray grinds to the bottom of the container with the others.
 For finer grinds like espresso, add a few minutes to the waiting period; for coarser grinds for a French press, subtract a few minutes.”Minimizing Static in Burr Grinders, Cooks Illustrated

 Since my first experiences with our Baratza Encore, I’ve tried to use the time technique.
 And the “whack the grinder” one.
 Both definitely help dislodge grounds that might otherwise stick to the side of the chamber, or in the grinder chute itself.
 I recommend both techniques.

 My Personal Experience Fighting Coffee Grinder Static

 Despite my concern following the skepticism about water-based coffee-static management methods, I just went (while writing this article) and gave the “wet spoon handle” technique a try.
 I also did my customary whacks and wait (mentioned just above).
 And I’m happy to report: that was the cleanest grind from the Baratza Encore I’ve had in a while.

 Now, I’ll admit that one try wasn’t a rigorous scientific investigation.
 But I certainly think it is good enough to add it to my list of recommendations.
 Here’s what I think you should do if you’re getting sad about the amount of coffee-grinder static in your life: